AndriesJacobus/Snowflake/README.md

 # Snowflake
-Fun java app that prints a unique Snowflake concurrently in the terminal
+Fun java app that prints a unique Snowflake in the terminal